David-OConnor/pyflow/README.md

 [standalone binary](https://github.com/David-OConnor/pyflow/releases/download/0.1.8/pyflow)
  and place it somewhere accessible by the PATH.
 For example, `/usr/bin`.

+- **Mac** - Install Rust: `curl https://sh.rustup.rs -sSf | sh`, then run
-- **Mac** - Build from source using the instructions near the bottom of this page, or install via `cargo`.
-(If able, please PR the binary.)
+`cargo install pyflow`.
+If able, please build from source using the instructions near the bottom of this page and PR a binary, to make this easier in the future.

-- **With Pip** - `pip install pflow` (It doesn't matter which Python you use to install it) Note that you still run with `pyflow`.
+- **With Pip** - Run `pip install pflow` Note that you still run with `pyflow`, and it doesn't matter which Python you use to install it.
  The linux install using this method is much larger than with the above ones, and it doesn't yet work with Mac.

  - **If you have [Rust](https://www.rust-lang.org) installed** - Run `cargo install pyflow`.